jblang/z80ctrl/README.md

 ## Connections

-I plan to eventually provide a schematic for the SBC, but for now, here is a description of how everything is connected, and teh rationale.
+I plan to eventually provide a schematic for the SBC, but for now, here is a description of how everything is connected, and the rationale.

 The ATmega1284p doesn't have enough I/O to interface with all of the Z80's bus, so the I/O expander provides additional I/O.  I have tried to design the bus layout so that the most freqently-changed I/O lines connect directly on the AVR, and those less-frequently changed are on the I/O expander.
 The AVR has direct connections for the LSB of the address bus, the data bus, and IO and the memory control lines (MREQ, IORQ, RD, and WR).
 The AVR provides a clock to the Z80 using either Fast PWM up to 10MHz, or using a slower bit banging method with debug info logged for each clock cycle.